-The parties do not disagree that the claimant performed the required work under the contract between the parties, nor that the claimant incurred employee expenses for the benefit of the employer, at their request.
+The parties do not disagree that the claimant performed the required work under the contract between the parties.

-The claimant argues the employer did not pay the balance of the stipend due under the contract, or \$2,500, for the August 2015 through July 2016 period, nor did they reimburse his hotel expenses of \$678.66.
+The claimant argues the employer did not pay the stipend due under the contract, or \$2,500, for the August 2015 through July 2016 period.

-The employer argues the claimant violated the terms of the contract, therefore, they are not required to pay the balance of the stipend nor the unreimbursed expenses.
+The employer argues the claimant violated the terms of the contract, therefore, they are not required to pay the stipend.